As of April 1st, 2021

 Journal of Rural Medicine (JRM) is the official journal of the Japanese Association of Rural Medicine (JARM) and the International Association of Rural Health and Medicine (IARM), formerly named the International Association of Agricultural Medicine and Rural Health (IAAMRH), that seeks to publish original and practical contributions and review articles on Agricultural medicine, Rural health care, Ecological medicine, Familial medicine, Home health care, General practical medicine and clinical investigations in rural and related areas.

-All submitted manuscripts are reviewed by the specialists.
+All submitted manuscripts are reviewed by specialists.
 The Editorial Committee reserves the right to require revisions of the manuscripts according to the reviewers’ comments and to make the final decision on acceptance of the manuscripts.
 If accepted, the manuscript shall not be published elsewhere in the same form in either the same or any other language, without the consent of JARM or IARM.

 - All manuscripts must be written in English.